elixir-wallaby/wallaby/README.md

 click(session, button("Some Button"))
 ```

-If you need to send a specific set of keys to an element you can do that with
+If you need to send specific keys to an element, you can do that with
 `send_keys`:

 ```elixir